crossbario/autobahn-python/README.rst

 WAMP Serializers
 ~~~~~~~~~~~~~~~~

-**Above is for avanced uses.
+**Above is for advanced uses.
 In general we recommend to use CBOR where you can,
 and JSON (from the standard library) otherwise.**

 -----